-Abundance estimates of SRWs for 1971-1973, 1981, 1982, 2018 and 2019 were used to validate the model´s output values and were not included in modelling per se.
+OTHER INDICES OF RELATIVE ABUNDANCE DESCRIPTION

+Estimates of absolute abundance

+Estimated absolute abundance for 2010 of 4,245 (SE: 245) was taken from the IWC (SOURCE).

 Population dynamics modelling

 The population dynamics of the SRW from the southwestern Atlantic Ocean was modelled via an age- and sex-aggregated density-dependent model.
 The model was implemented in a Bayesian state-space framework.
 This approach is regarded as a powerful tool for modelling time-varying abundance indices because such an implementation simultaneously accounts for both stochastic variability (the state model) and stochastic measurement error (the observation model) [4,84].
 The state model accounts for the unobservable stochasticity in the evolution of the animal population over time and with changes in environmental conditions, while the observation model takes into consideration the imperfect detection and sampling variations.
 Simpler approaches that ignore either noise process or observation error may be biased and may also suggest density-dependence when the latter is not present [85].
 With this approach, all the identifiable sources of uncertainty related to the mathematical representation of the biological system were addressed in producing the posterior distribution of the parameters.
-The key population parameters comprise the carrying capacity (K), the maximum rate of increase (Rmax), and the predictions of population abundance.
+The key population parameters comprise the carrying capacity (K), the maximum rate of increase (Rmax), the proportion of K at which maximum production is achieved (Pmsy), and the predictions of population abundance.
 The annual abundances were treated as unobserved random variables in the Bayesian modelling framework.
-The model was run for the period 1650–2017 and projected forward to 2027.
-The input of data for this model included annual-catch records and current abundance estimates.
+The model was run for the period 1648–2019 and projected forward to 2030.
+The input of data for this model included annual-catch records, relative abundance estimates (accumulated numbers of whales), and estimated absolute abundance in 2010.
 Different modelling scenarios were proposed to test the sensitivity of model outputs to the available data and the assumptions of the model.

 The basic population dynamic process was modelled by means of the following discrete formulation: